 Visiting the United States is a dream millions of people have worldwide.
 In addition to being a developed country, the innumerable tourist options in the USA appeal to all types of people.
 Therefore, millions of people visit the U.S. every year.
-As the U.S. is geographically separate from many countries of the world, travelling can be time consuming and exhaustive, not to mention the preparations needed in order to travel to the U.S.
+As the U.S. is geographically separate from many countries of the world, traveling can be time consuming and exhaustive, not to mention the preparations needed in order to travel to the U.S.

 By following this list of USA travel tips, travelers can have a smooth and trouble-free visit to USA.